-There is an alchemy of elements to create a successful workshop.
-It includes a casual setting that creates an open climate, a thoughtful agenda design, delivery by facilitators who can build a rapport with the participants, and the presence of willing, committed participants.
+The alchemy that results in a successful workshop depends on starting with the right ingredients: a setting that creates an open climate, a thoughtful agenda design, delivery by facilitators who can build a rapport with the participants, and the presence of willing, committed participants.

-We recently facilitated a retreat for an organization that brought together their staff for strategic alignment and team building purposes, and it was impressive how smoothly the meeting flowed.
-Every activity, from the ice-breakers to the serious up-to-your-elbows addressing-conflict exercises worked like a charm.
+We recently facilitated a retreat for an organization that brought together their staff for strategic alignment.
+It was impressive how smoothly the meeting flowed.
+Every activity – from the ice-breakers to the serious up-to-your-elbows addressing-conflict exercises – worked like a charm.
 When it was time to change sub-groups, the groups shifted around.
 When we switched activities, the group followed.
 When it was time to reflect, they went quiet and made notes.
-When it was time to debrief, they talked, with passion and commitment.
+When it was time to debrief, they talked with passion and commitment.
 When it was time for play, the group played.
-After three days together, we met all the objectives of the meeting.
+It was no surprise that, by the end of the three-day event, at the end of the workshop, the group had met all the client’s objectives.

-The participants who attended the workshop were dedicated to the organization.
-They wanted the meeting to be productive and realized their individual responsibility to participate and create a constructive outcome.
-They were people who had their egos in check, who wanted to make the most out of this rare occasion to be off-site and in-process.
+In this case, the participants who attended the workshop were dedicated to being there.
+They wanted the workshop to be productive and realized their individual responsibility to participate and create a constructive outcome.
+They were people who had their egos in check, who wanted to make the most out of this rare occasion to roll up their sleeves and plunge into an important question.

-Whatever the purpose of a training or workshop – for innovation, skill-building, team building, strategy development – a sure-fire sabotage is to invite people to attend who aren’t committed to the meeting outcome, or who have another hidden agenda.
+Whatever the purpose of a workshop event – for generating innovative research projects, skill-building, team building, strategy development – a sure-fire way to sabotage it is to invite people to attend who aren’t committed to the meeting outcome, or who have another hidden agenda.

-Political Appointees are invited because of their ego, or because they represent a constituency within the organization that has an ego problem.
+Political Appointees are invited because of their ego, or because they represent a constituency that has an ego problem.
 They’re included not because of what they can contribute, but because of what they represent.
-The problem is they come with their own political agenda, which is not always the agenda of the meeting.
+The problem is they come with their own political agenda, which is not always the agenda of the workshop.
 And because they usually have some clout or authority, they can easily hijack things in the wrong direction.

-If you’re going to organize workshop or an off-site meeting, it makes sense to be vigilant about every detail.
-The right venue creates an open climate.
+If you’re going to organize workshop it makes sense to be vigilant about every detail.
+The right meeting space — whether the workshop is face-to-face or virtual — creates an open climate.
 Facilitators take the responsibility of moving things along.
 The program design is critical.
-But possibly the most important thing to attend to is the guest list: Be sure to get the right people in the room, people who care about the outcome and who are prepared to do their part to make your meeting worthwhile.
+But possibly the most important thing to attend to is the guest list: Be sure the right people are invited, participants who care about the outcome and who are prepared to do their part to make your workshop worthwhile.